icanzilb/Languages/0-For-Instructor/3-LabInstructions.markdown

 Since the only read-write property is the `constant` of the constraint – this is also the only property you can animate without replacing the constraint with a new one.

-Switch back to ViewController.swift; let’s offset the image by increasing the constant when the user taps the Speaking strip.
+Switch back to **ViewController.swift**; let’s offset the image by increasing the constant when the user taps the Speaking strip.
 Add in `toggleSpeaking(…)` inside the animation block like so (the code to insert is highlighted):

     UIView.animateWithDuration(1.0, delay: 0.00,
       usingSpringWithDamping: 0.4, initialSpringVelocity: 1.0,